andrewchambers/c/README.md

 ## Building

-Requires an external C compiler and gnu binutils (for now).
+Requires an external C compiler and gnu binutils (for now), and I have only tested it on linux 64 bit so far.

+The code does use anonymous union extensions, so your compiler will need to support them too.

 ```
 $ make